demetrius-hernandez/demetrius-hernandez.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student working on autonomous drones for emergency response scenarios.
-I am a NSF CSGrad4US Fellow and a Phase 3 DoD SMART Scholar at the University of Notre Dame advised by Dr. Jane Cleland-Huang
+I am a first-year PhD student at the University of Notre Dame, focusing on autonomous drones for emergency response scenarios.
+I am an NSF CSGrad4US Fellow and a Phase 3 DoD SMART Scholar, working under the guidance of Dr. Jane Cleland-Huang.